 Star Trek Next Generation #75 signed by artist Sonia Hillios, 9.8.
 Certification #0294317006.
 Has the Green 'Qualified' label, as CGC didn't witness the signature (signed before CGC existed).
 I guarantee it to be genuine or money back (I had Sonia sign various issues by mail back in the late 90s).
 Only copy graded of this issue so far, so unique, and highest in the census of course.
 Nice painted cover art with Riker and Borg.
-And I'll throw in your choice of 1 of the other Hillios signed issues too!
-(See those on the DC or Star Trek pages.)...$55 (View)
+Get a free Trek comic too...$55 (View)

 (John Byrne's) Next Men #1, 9.8.
 Vol.1, 1992, from Dark Horse Comics.
 Certification #1227463012.
 Cardstock cover with silver foil title.
 Highest graded, pretty 'Newton pool' free too.
 Get a free raw copy too!...$50 (View)